albetaCOM/esphaier/README.md

  # ESP Haier

+ This repo is moved to https://github.com/albetaCOM/esp-haier Form now on this one won't be updated.

  ESP Haier is a project to use a ESP8266 (I did not test with ESP32) to control Haier Air Conditioner (firmware version R_1.0.00/e_2.5.14) with wifi module supoort with ESPHome and Home Assisant.